fladd/stress-nf/PITCHME.md

 +++

 ### WP5.2
+**Hypothesis**:
-**Hypothesis**: Neurofeedback training based global network shift lowers stress reactivity in a laboratory test outside of the scanner
+Neurofeedback training based global network shifts lowers stress reactivity in a laboratory test outside of the scanner

 +++

 ### WP5.3
+**Hypothesis**:
-**Hypothesis**: Post-neurofeedback training benefits generalize to real-world outcomes in terms of increasing stress resilience
+Post-neurofeedback training benefits generalize to real-world outcomes in terms of increasing stress resilience

 ---